solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 that takes as input the word level representation and  outputs a scalar or a vector.

-Lets conduct a couple of experiments to see if this way of modeling color descriptions allow us to obtain interesting insights.
-As always, lets start with the data.
-For the purpose of this study, we can reuse the data data extracted from ColourLovers, which we have used previously.
+Let's conduct a couple of experiments to see if this way of modeling color descriptions allows us to obtain interesting insights.
+As always, let's start with the data.
+For the purpose of this study, we can reuse the data extracted from ColourLovers, which we have used previously.
 This source of data is quite interesting given the variability and abstractness in the use of language.
 Additionally, while